fhiso/legacy-format/data-model.md

 here, but non-conforming syntax *may* be accepted and processed by a *conforming* application in an implementation-defined manner.

-This standard uses *prefix notation* when discussing specific *terms*.
+This standard uses the *prefix notation*, as defined in §4.3 of [Basic Concepts], when discussing specific *terms*.
 The following *prefix* binding is assumed in this standard:

 ------           -----------------------------------------------
 `elf`            `https://terms.fhiso.org/elf/`